Why API-first is the key to fast development and scalable AI integration

 To dig deeper into that last point, let’s compare API-first strategies against a more traditional API design process, code-first development.

-A development team building a new product with this API strategy develops the app first.
-After that, they identified the most common use cases.
-Then, they build a new API that artificially exposes the necessary data and functionality for those use cases — and those use cases only.
+With code-first development, teams building a new product develop the entire application first.
+After that, once they've identified the most common use cases of their app, they build an API that exposes the necessary data and functionality for those specific use cases only.

 It’s obvious here that the API design is an afterthought.
 That’s why code-first development often results in a less-than-optimal API, poor developer experience, and frustrating limitations.
 We’ll demonstrate the reasons for that in the next section.